-There is a local legend that says the rocks that form these Waterfalls were contrived by a powerful traditional spirit called “Karuma”, and it is from it that the waterfalls acquired their name.
-When travelling to Northern Uganda districts, you will not hesitate but get impressed by the breathtaking appearance and the sounds of these powerful waterfalls.
-The appearance is more mind-blowing during the rainy seasons where they appear as white as snow.
+A local legend says that a powerful traditional spirit called “Karuma” created the rocks that form these waterfalls, and the waterfalls later took their name from it.
+When travelling to the districts of Northern Uganda, you will immediately admire the breathtaking appearance and the roaring sounds of these powerful waterfalls.
+Their appearance becomes even more spectacular during the rainy seasons when the water turns as white as snow.

 Wildlife Species within the Karuma Reserve